jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 19564 :8273 319564#7:82 63195#47:82 263195#847: 92631#5847:
 ```

 The next problem is how to deal with a recursive step being needed.
-The start of a subgame can be easily detected by looking at the lengtb of the first word versus it's ASCII code:
+The start of a sub-game can be easily detected by looking at the lengths of the first two words versus their first character's ASCII code:

 ```
 ELSEIF CharToInt(GetWord(C,0)) - 48 < Length(GetWord(C,0)) and CharToInt(GetWord(C,1))-48 < Length(GetWord(C,1)) THEN